One dead, 12 injured after car plows into crowd in Berlin, police say - WFIN Local News

 One dead, 12 injured after car plows into crowd in Berlin, police say

-(BERLIN) — At least one person was killed and 12 others were injured when a car plowed into a crowd of pedestrians in a popular shopping district in Berlin on Wednesday morning, police said.
+(BERLIN) — At least one person was killed and a dozen others were injured when a car plowed into a crowd of pedestrians in a popular shopping district in Berlin on Wednesday morning, police said.

 “It is not yet known whether it was an accident or intentional action,” the Berlin Police said in a statement via Twitter.

-The incident took place along the busy shopping street Tauentzienstrasse in the west of Germany’s capital.
-The alleged driver of the vehicle was detained at the scene, according to police.
+The deadly incident took place along the busy shopping street Tauentzienstrasse in the west of Germany’s capital at around 10:30 a.m. local time, according to police.
+A small car drove into pedestrians before crashing into a storefront, according to police.

+The alleged driver — a 29-year-old German-Armenian man living in Berlin — was detained at the scene, police said.

+Speaking to reporters on scene, a police spokesperson confirmed that a total of 12 people were injured, in addition to the one death.
+Another police spokesperson later told ABC News that eight of the injured were in serious condition.

-A police spokesperson told ABC News it was unclear whether the incident was terror-related.
-Further details were not immediately available.
+A motive was unknown and it was unclear whether the incident was terror-related, according to police.

-The scene was near the Breitscheidplatz, a public square in Berlin where 13 people were killed after an extremist deliberately drove into a Christmas market in 2016.
+The scene was near the Breitscheidplatz, a public square in Berlin where 13 people were killed when an extremist deliberately drove a truck into a Christmas market in 2016.

+U.S. officials have been told that German authorities are actively trying to determine whether Wednesday’s incident was an intentional ramming.
+There was concern given the proximity to the 2016 attack, ABC News has learned.

 Copyright (C) 2022, ABC Audio.
 All rights reserved.